Platform policies

 Verification on X-PEN ID is never for sale

-Beyond the published $15 fast-verification fee, paid only through official channels, no individual at XRC and no verifier on the platform will ever ask a contributor for payment in exchange for verification, faster review, a verified badge, or any other outcome.
+Beyond the published $15 fast-verification fee, paid only through official channels, no individual at XRC and no verified contributor will ever ask for payment in exchange for verification, faster review, a verified badge, a level, a stone, a support signal, or any favourable outcome.

 3 Official payment channels